Glen Oaks Hospital

 Glen Oaks Hospital - Greenville, TX

 Glen Oaks Hospital is a detox and addiction treatment facility located at 301 East Division Street in the 75402 zip code of Greenville, TX.
-As a detox center, it offers benzodiazepines detox, alcohol detox and opioid detox.
-The treatment program at Glen Oaks Hospital includes hospital inpatient detoxification, intensive outpatient treatment and general outpatient treatment.
+As a detox center, it offers meth detox, benzodiazepines detox and cocaine detox.
+The treatment program at Glen Oaks Hospital includes general outpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
 Glen Oaks Hospital offers treatment to people with co-occurring substance use and pain.
 It accepts men and women into their treatment and detox program.

 Address: 301 East Division Street, Greenville, TX 75402